 Reasons to Consider a Weekday Elopement

-BETTER CHANCE OF LESS CROWDS: Colorado is a really popular outdoor recreation destination.
-Plus a ton of us locals love getting out on the weekends, too.
+BETTER CHANCE OF FEWER CROWDS: Colorado is a really popular outdoor recreation destination.
+Plus a ton of us locals loves getting out on the weekends, too.
 Weekdays hold a bit more solitude at some of the local spots that are easier to get to.
 The crowds on hiking trails will vary from trail to trail.
 Trails that are closer to Denver, shorter, or easier to get to can all be more crowded at any given time.
 Colorado’s weekend mountain traffic can be atrocious and something that always needs to be accounted for.

 MORE AVAILABLE DATES: Weekends are often booked up more quickly for wedding vendors.
-Some overlooks and venues that are perfect for elopement ceremonies require reservations.
+Some overlook and venues that are perfect for elopement ceremonies require reservations.
 You’ll find more open dates if you’re flexible with a weekday.

-DISCOUNTS: Some venues, vendors and lodging will charge less for a weekday rather than a weekend.
+DISCOUNTS: Some venues, vendors, and lodging will charge less for a weekday rather than a weekend.
 I give a discount for weekday elopements with no planning assistance needed and booked within 6 weeks of the date.
 Everyone is different but a lot of vendors will offer something similar!

 Why should you elope in Colorado?

 With a never-ending list of unique and epic spots to elope, Colorado attracts adventure enthusiasts who love being in the mountains.
-Colorado is a paradise for the laid back adventurer, all the way to the adrenaline loving ones.
+Colorado is a paradise for the laid-back adventurer, all the way to the adrenaline-loving ones.
 It’s the perfect place to elope if you want those epic views and the experience of a lifetime.
 Epic experiences make our best memories so why not do that on your elopement day?